lmatosevic/ng2-restful/README.md

 ```

 ### Interacting with API
-To use your newly created and implemneted service, just inject service into the angular2 @Component's constructor
+To use your newly created and implemented service, just inject service into the angular2 @Component's constructor
 and use it as follows:
 ``` javascript
 import {Component, OnInit} from "@angular/core";